eric-lazar/ckad-lab/DC5-ServicesAndNetworking.md

   - Egress
 ```

-you can test a network policy by creating an ad hoc container and trying to reach a blocked port:
+You can test a network policy by creating an ad hoc container and trying to reach a blocked port:

 ```
 $ k run testcontainer --rm -it image=busybox --restart=Never -- /bin/sh